-CHF billion, except where indicated As of 30.6.17
+CHF billion, except where indicated

 1 Long-term debt issued also includes debt with a remaining time to maturity of less than one year.
 2 Including structured over-the-counter debt instruments.

 Capital management

 This section should be read in conjunction with the "Capital management" section of our Annual Report 2016, which provides more information about our strategy, objectives and governance for capital management.